Nordic combined

 Nordic combined is a winter sport in which athletes compete in cross-country skiing and ski jumping.
-The Nordic combined at the Winter Olympics has been held since the first ever Winter Olympics in 1924, while the FIS Nordic Combined World Cup has been held since 1983.
+The Nordic combined at the Winter Olympics has been held since the first Winter Olympics in 1924, while the FIS Nordic Combined World Cup has been held since 1983.
 Many Nordic combined competitions use the Gundersen method, where placement in the ski jumping segment results in time (dis)advantages added to the contestant's total in the cross-country skiing segment (e.g. the ski jumping winner starts the cross-country skiing race at 00:00:00 while the one with the lowest jumping score starts with the longest time penalty).

 History

 The first major competition was held in 1892 in Oslo at the first Holmenkollen ski jump.
 King Olav V of Norway was an able jumper and competed in the Holmenkollen Ski Festival in the 1920s.
 Nordic combined was in the 1924 Winter Olympics and has been on the program ever since.
 Until the 1950s, the cross-country race was held first, followed by the ski jumping.
 This was reversed as the difference in the cross-country race tended to be too big to overcome in ski jumping.
 The sport has been dominated by the Norwegians, supported by the Finns.
 It was not until 1960 that the Nordic grip on this discipline was broken when West German Georg Thoma won the gold medal at the 1960 Winter Olympics.

 It was decided in early-November 2016 that women's competitions were to be established on FIS-level starting during the second half of the 2010s with inclusion at world championships starting in 2021 and at the Olympic Winter Games in 2022.
 But Olympic debut for women in 2022 was cancelled in July 2018 by IOC who was asking for more development time for this discipline; they likely will be added in 2026.
 In May 2018 the FIS Congress made several decisions regarding the inclusion of women in the sport of Nordic Combined.
 At the 2022 Winter Olympics, Nordic combined is the only sport with exclusively men's events.
 As of 2019, women will be officially included in FIS Junior World Championships.
 It was confirmed that 2021 will mark the start of the FIS World Championship program for women (senior level).
 2018 marks the second year of the Continental Cup program for women, which will include a total of 12 events.